andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

  :seed 1558893244714}
 ```

-This concludes our exploration of how to order items by a manifest as well as some use cases for Clojure Spec.
+This concludes this exploration of how to order items by a manifest as well as some use cases for Clojure Spec.